Crowns and Bridges in Bridgeton, MO

 How do you use dental bridges?

-Bridges are used to replace one or more missing teeth.
-The bridge is essentially a row of crowns that fits into the gap left by the missing teeth.
+Dental bridges in Bridgeton, MO are used to replace one or more missing teeth.
+The bridge is essentially a row of replacement teeth that fits into the gap left by the missing teeth.
 It is held in place by crowns placed over either the adjacent teeth or dental implants.
-Unlike partials, bridges remain in your mouth permanently.
-Bridges are also long-lasting, and with appropriate care, your tooth bridge may last a lifetime.
+Unlike partials, dental bridges in Bridgeton, MO remain in your mouth permanently.
+Dental bridges are also long-lasting, and with appropriate care, your tooth bridge may last a lifetime.

 What’s the process for placing dental crowns and bridges?

-To place both crowns and bridges, you will need to come into our Bridgeton dental office for an assessment and examination.
-Dr. Burgdorf will examine your teeth and discuss your oral health and your goals with you to determine whether a crown or bridge is the right option for repairing or replacing your teeth.
+To place both tooth crowns and bridges, you will need to come into our Bridgeton dental office for an assessment and examination.
+Dr. Burgdorf will examine your teeth and discuss your oral health and your goals with you to determine whether a crown or bridge in Bridgeton, MO is the right option for repairing or replacing your teeth.

 Does getting a dental crown or bridge hurt?

 Since a crown adds bulk, we need to alter your existing tooth and reshape it to ensure that it fits correctly.
-Dr. Burgdorf will administer a local anesthetic and make sure that your mouth is completely numb before he starts this procedure.
+Dr. Burgdorf, your Bridgeton, MO dentist will administer a local anesthetic and make sure that your mouth is completely numb before he starts this procedure.

 Our goal is to provide you with comfortable dentistry, so if at any point you start to feel uncomfortable, let us know.
 Dr. Burgdorf will stop what he’s doing and help you get numb again.